threadi/nested-ordered-lists-block-editor/readme.txt

 == Usage ==

 1. Open a page where you want to use nested ordered lists.
+2. Edit this page with block editor.
-2. Add a normal list-block.
+3. Add a normal list-block.
-3. Choose ordered list to be able to use its list-style.
+4. Choose ordered list to be able to use its list-style.
-4. Check "Use nested ordered lists" on the right to enable them.
+5. Check "Use nested ordered lists" on the right to enable them.

+The development repository is on [GitHub](https://github.com/threadi/nested-ordered-lists-block-editor).

 == Screenshots ==